 Team Physical Therapist

-John Snyder, DPT will be the second half of the team that keeps the Mavericks healthy during the inaugural 2019-20 season as the Team Physical Therapist.
+John Snyder, DPT is entering his second season as the Team Physical Therapist.

 Snyder, who grew up playing hockey in Central Ohio, is a native of Powell, OH.
 Snyder received his bachelors degree in Exercise Science from Youngstown State University, before moving on to complete his Doctor of Physical Therapy degree from the University of Pittsburgh.
 Snyder is a Board Certified Orthopedic Specialist as well as a Certified Strength & Conditioning Specialist with a passion for hockey, including having published several articles and speaking nationally and internationally on the evaluation, diagnosis, and treatment of hockey-specific injuries.
 Snyder is currently the Clinic Manager at Active Physical Therapy in Hilliard, Ohio where he specializes in the treatment of sports injuries.